Jbleezy/BO2-Reimagined/README.md

 * Changed revive bar color to blue
 * Player is reviving you text gets removed instantly when player drops the revive
 * Player needs to be revived text updates to new player instantly
+* Changed need power hint string from "You must turn on the Power first!" to "Power must be turned on" on all maps
+* Changed need local power hint string from "You'll need a source of power!" to "Power must be turned on" on all maps
 * Increased number of times that the round number pulses between rounds from 2-7 to 10 (same as Black Ops 1)
 * Fixed powerup move animation being incorrect
 * Fixed scoreboard showing incorrect team on Survival after restart